neutrons/multiphonon/README.md

 [![Build Status](https://travis-ci.org/sns-chops/multiphonon.svg?branch=master)](https://travis-ci.org/sns-chops/multiphonon)
 # multiphonon
-This is a rewrite of multiphonon (getDOS) that was originally authored by Max Kresch during the [DANSE project](http://danse.us/) and was then revised by several authors including Brandon, Chen, Jennifer, and Dipanshu (their work were recorded as branches in this repo).
+This is a rewrite of multiphonon (getDOS) code that was originally authored by Max Kresch during the [DANSE project](http://danse.us/) and was then revised by several authors including Brandon, Chen, Jennifer, and Dipanshu (their work were recorded as branches in this repo).